Building a wind farm in Wyoming isn’t easy.

 WAPA is a federal power administration and marketing arm of the U.S. Department of Energy.
 If WAPA approves the interconnection request, no new transmission lines will need to be constructed as part of the project, according to the company.
 WAPA is on track to publish a draft environmental impact statement for the project in February.
 That will launch a public comment period.
 A public hearing will also be held to gather feedback during that period.

-In additional to the federal environmental review process, ConnectGen still also needs to submit permit applications to Albany County and the state’s Industrial Siting Council.
+In addition to the federal environmental review process, ConnectGen still also needs to submit permit applications to Albany County and the state’s Industrial Siting Council.
 Once those processes are started, there will be additional opportunities for public engagement.

 Construction and operation of the Rail Tie project could create 136 direct jobs during its 35-year lifespan, the company said.
 In addition, ConnectGen anticipates the Rail Tie project would generate $133.5 million in taxes for the county and $45 million for the state over its lifetime.